uyen-huynh2808/data-governance/README.md

 - Tagged as **PII** via **Apache Ranger**
 - Field-level access control and audit logs enabled

+> Note: Access control policies via **Apache Ranger** are currently enforced on the raw `students` table.
+In a full-scale deployment, equivalent policies would also be extended to the transformed `dim_student` table for consistent governance.

 > Fields tagged as PII or sensitive are managed via Apache Ranger for field-level access control and audit logging.

 ### Dimension Table: `dim_course`